Performance Tuning Guide¶

 THREADexecutor - For local model inference with GPU,

-max_workers=1prevents GPU contention - Increase
+max_workers=1prevents GPU contention - Lower

 timeout_per_filefor large PDFs or videos (120-300s) - Increase